aytugkaya/Wikipedia-Toxicity---NLP/README.md

 Text pre-processed csv files can be found in "preprocessed_data" folder.
 7-zip will be required to unzip the files.

+For RNN text-preprocessing please refer to "text_preprocess.ipynb"

+For baseline models please refer to "NLP_v6.ipynb"

 For wikipedia comment source files please visit: https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data